pingidentity/pingidentity-devops-getting-started/docs/server-profiles/LAYERING_SERVER_PROFILES.md

 Once you have committed your profiles to GitHub and reference your repo's URLs within the docker-compose file, you're set to run the example.

-To view this example in its entirety, view the profiles and source at https://github.com/pingidentity/pingidentity-server-profiles/tree/master/layered-profiles
+To view this example in its entirety, including profiles and docker-compose.yaml visit https://github.com/pingidentity/pingidentity-server-profiles/tree/master/layered-profiles